nedelec/cytosim-2017/tutorials/tutorial3.md

     free_polymer = 1.0 - sum(all_fiber_length) / total_polymer

 You can press `i` in the live simulation to display detailed information about the length of the filaments.
+You will notice that the growth slows down as the length approaches the 'total_polymer' value of 10um.

 ### Frictionless boundaries